Home » Garden » Why Aren’t My Daffodils and Spring Bulbs Blooming?

 • Consider dividing or replanting.
 If your bulbs are overcrowded or have become too old, they may need to be divided or replanted to encourage blooming.

-In order to evaluate what is affecting daffodils and other spring flowering bulbs, we must review the causes of bloom failure.
+When evaluating what is affecting daffodils and other spring flowering bulbs, we must review the causes of bloom failure.
+And several things can impact flowering.

 12 Reasons Why Spring Flowering Bulbs Fail To Bloom

-• If bulbs were planted in fall and there are no blooms or foliage in spring, a critter, like voles or squirrels, may have eaten the bulbs.
+1. If bulbs were planted in fall and there were no blooms or foliage in spring, a critter, like voles or squirrels, may have eaten the bulbs.

-• Bulbs should be fed with a 5-10-10 fertilizer granules when planting in fall and when leaves emerge.
+3. Bulbs should be fed with 5-10-10 fertilizer granules when planting in fall and when leaves emerge.

-• Check the drainage where bulbs are planted because they need well drained soil so they don’t sit in water and rot.
+7. Check the drainage where bulbs are planted because they need well-drained soil so they don’t sit in water and rot.

 My Early Spring in the Garden Tour with gorgeous pink tulips in the front yard garden

-To pinpoint how to fix the issues, it’s important to troubleshoot why daffodils and other spring bulbs don’t bloom well.
+To pinpoint how to fix the issues, it’s important to troubleshoot why daffodils and other spring bulbs aren’t flowering.

 So let’s consider all of the factors that can impact daffodils and other spring-flowering bulbs so we can narrow down what went wrong.